top of page

 “And you, Bethlehem Ephrathah, little among thousands of Judah, out of you shall come forth to Me a Ruler in Israel whose goings forth are from old, from everlasting…” Micah 5:2

-We probably know more Christmas lyrics mentioning the little town of Bethlehem than we know reasons why this biblical place, of all possible places, was in the Mind of the Father that the prophesied Mashiach should be born there.
+We probably know more Christmas lyrics mentioning the little town of Bethlehem than we know reasons why this biblical place, of all possible places, was God had in mind to predict Messiah should be born there.
 From place to purpose, it told the family story.

 Bethlehem was a strategic city, more a town by its size, wilderness to its east and more fertile hills to its north and west, a crossover in ancient caravan trade routes, where travelers from the Far East could lodge and head toward the straight route to Egypt or towards the coastal ports.
 Such a hub was like the southern Beersheva, where Abraham’s well reflected his missional mind to connect the nations passing through there to his vision of One True God.
 It’s no wonder then that a town like Bet-Lechem, House of Bread, would have an inn, known in the times as the Caravan Inn, and travelers knew where these stopovers were famously located.